Bon Accord Baths

-Bon Accord Baths is an indoor swimming pool in Aberdeen, Scotland.
+Bon Accord Baths, previously the Uptown Baths, is a category B listed Art Deco indoor swimming pool and baths complex in Aberdeen, Scotland.
+It is recognized as one of the most significant surviving indoor swimming pools of the interwar period in the UK.
 It is not currently operational, but is being managed by Bon Accord Heritage, a registered charity working to restore and reopen the facility under community ownership.
+It is currently listed on the Buildings at Risk Register for Scotland.

 History

-Construction on the complex began in 1937, and it was opened on 30 August 1940.
+Construction on the Uptown Baths began on 22 October 1936, and it was opened on 30 August 1940.
 The opening of the Baths was recorded in a surviving news film.

+The complex was renamed Bon Accord Baths in 1955.

 The complex was closed between April and November 2006 for refurbishment.
 It was closed permanently by Aberdeen City Council on 31 March 2008 as part of wider budget cuts.
-The council stated that the operating costs were much higher than similar facilities across the UK, and that the complex were surplus to its requirements.
+The council stated that the operating costs were much higher than for similar facilities across the UK, and that the complex was surplus to its requirements.
 It was reported to have cost over £1 million per year to operate.
 In March 2010, the council announced that it was intending to sell the complex, noting that it had the potential for re-development while retaining the architectural features of the building.

 In 2015, a closing date was set for offers on the baths.
 However, the complex was not sold.
 It is still owned by Aberdeen City Council, but Bon Accord Heritage have an agreement with the Council to develop plans for the restoration and reopening of the Baths under community ownership.

+In 2022, Aberdeen City Council passed a motion to give official support to the project.

 Architecture

-The complex is housed within an Art Deco building.
+The complex, consisting of pool, private baths, and health suites, is housed within an Art Deco building, designed by the Aberdeen City Architect's Department and the City Engineers Department.
+Authorship has been ascribed to Alexander McRobbie, who was a young assistant in the Architect's Department and drafted the surviving plans.
 The structural system is reinforced concrete and masonry.
-The street elevation is faced in granite ashlar.
+The street elevation and side elevation of the front block are faced in local granite ashlar, the other exterior walls are finished with harling (viz. rough-casting).
+The relative austerity of the exterior belies drama and elegance of the interior.
+The stainless steel and glass entry doors open into the ticketing hall, faced with Hopton Wood stone.
+The sycamore wood-paneled vestibule and corridor lead to a balcony, dramatically overlooking the 120 ft x 40 ft pool.
+Seating for 1,000 spectators is arranged to either side of the pool.
+A five-level 10m high reinforced concrete diving tower is situated at the 15ft deep end.

+The architectural critic and editor Catherine Slessor wrote in 2019 that "Underscored by a sense of municipal decorum and ambition, Alexander McRobbie's architecture steadfastly epitomises the famous maxim of Berthold Lubetkin: 'Nothing in too good for ordinary people'".

 It was Category B listed in 1991.
-The building was designed by architect Alexander McRobbie of the Aberdeen City Architects Department.